Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Share to:

-Why so many people choose to use permanent magnet motors now is precisely because of its energy saving, which can reach about 20%.
+Why do so many people choose to use permanent magnet motors now just because of their energy saving, which can reach about 20%?
 Today I will explain the influence of the geometry and tolerance of permanent magnet motor magnets on the width of motor magnets.

 Influence of Magnetic Steel Thickness